2,500 items, $1,800 value, donated to pantry

 A graduate of Necedah High School made a donation to pay off the lunch debt for all students on the free and reduced lunch program.
 The donati…

-The Bank of Mauston hosted its 36th annual Food Pantry Drive from Nov.
-1- 30.
-Area residents were encouraged to visit any of The Bank of Maust…

-Sauk County Land Resources and Environment will be participating in the National Association of Conservation Districts Conservation Awareness …
+Sauk County Land Resources and Environment will participate in the National Association of Conservation Districts Conservation Awareness Poste…

-Harry is a 7-month-old domestic short-haired cat who was brought to the shelter as a stray kitten from another county.
-He has been a “big brot…

-The Sauk County Institute of Leadership, SCIL, hosted its fourth monthly session on Dec.
-12 at the Sauk Prairie School District Administration…

 Food pantry receives food cart donation